PabloJM21/sales-data-cluster-analysis/README.md

    Raw data is extracted from the U.S. Census Bureau API, covering the last five years of Manufacturers’ Shipments, Inventories, and Orders data.
 This data is stored in a JSON file for the next stage.

 2. **Extraction, transformation and loading**:
    The extracted data is filtered to retain only seasonally adjusted records containing the measurements (not percentual changes).
-The data is then reorganized such that the cell values are separated by time and data type, which are:
+The data is then reorganized such that the cell values are separated by time and data type.
+These data types are:
    - Value of Shipments (VS)
    - New Orders (NO)
    - Unfilled Orders (UO)